 Prime Video’s The Lord of the Rings: The Rings of Power returns for an all-new season, bringing fans back to the world of Middle-earth during the Second Age of Tolkien’s epic as Sauron rises to power.
-This newest season will introduce audiences to new places, battles, and characters from Tolkien’s works, including the fan favorite Tom Bombadil, who was just revealed to appear in the series played by Rory Kinnear.
+This newest season has introduced new places, battles, and characters from J.R.R.
+Tolkien‘s works, including the fan favorite Tom Bombadil, (Rory Kinnear).

 The works of J.R.R Tolkien have long been the benchmark of modern-day fantasy, and the level of detail and attention he paid to crafting Middle-earth is second to none.
 To tell his magnum opus, Tolkien created languages, family lineages spanning thousands of years, and an entire mythology on which the world operates.
 It’s strange then to think that there is a character in this world that doesn’t have an expansive history to them, which brings us to Tom Bombadil.